LemmyWorld/support-page/content/homepage/section1.md

 ​​
 **PAGE LAST REVISED:** {{< commit-date >}}

 Greetings, fellow user!
-Let us help you find what you need and get started on Lemmy.World.
+Let us find you the help you need on Lemmy.World.

 ## Getting Started on Lemmy.World